 Paul Revere Williams was born in Los Angeles on February 18, 1894 to Lila Wright Williams and Chester Stanley Williams who had recently moved from Memphis with their young son, Chester, Jr. When Paul was two years old his father died, and two years later his mother died.
 The children were placed in separate foster homes.
 Paul was fortunate to grow up in the home of a foster mother who devoted herself to his education and to the development of his artistic talent.

-At the turn of the 20th century, Los Angeles was a vibrant multi-ethnic environment.
-During Williams’ youth the California dream attracted people from the world over, and they mixed together with little prejudice.
-Williams later reported that he was the only African-American child in his elementary school, and at Polytechnic High School he was part of the ethnic mélange.
-However, in high school he experienced the first hint of racism when a teacher advised him against pursuing a career in architecture, because he would have difficulty attracting clients in the majority white community and the black community could not provide enough work.
+At the turn of the 20th century, Los Angeles was a vibrant multi-ethnic environment with a population of only 102,000 of which 3,100 were African American (U.S. Census 1900).
+During Williams’ youth the California dream attracted people from across the United States, and they mixed together with little prejudice.
+Williams later reported that he was the only African American child in his elementary school, and at Polytechnic High School he was part of an ethnic mélange.
+However, in high school he experienced the first hint of adversity when a teacher advised him against pursuing a career in architecture, because he would have difficulty attracting clients from the majority white community and the smaller black community could not provide enough work.

-Williams did not give up his goal.
-Confident in his strengths, he simultaneously pursued architectural education and professional experience with Los Angeles’ leading firms, never settling for less than perfection in his work and dignity in his relationships with clients and colleagues.
-Earning academic accolades, competition prizes and the respect of his employers, Williams was able to open his own practice in 1922 and become the first African American member of the American Institute of Architects in 1923.
+Williams did not give up.
+Confident in his strengths, he simultaneously pursued architectural education and professional experience with Los Angeles’ leading design firms while developing social and business networks.
+Certified as a building contractor in 1915, he was licensed as an architect by the State of California in 1921.
+Earning accolades in architectural competitions and the respect and encouragement of his employers, Williams opened his own practice and become the first African American member of the American Institute of Architects (AIA) in 1923.

 Paul R. Williams retired from practice in 1973 and died in 1980 at the age of 85.